-Update on 2018 Service Review Results
+Update on 2019 Service Review Results

-Table 2 outlines a detailed summary of the initiatives undertaken that have resulted in savings to contribute to the 2018 target.
-As noted below, the \$1,500,000 target for 2018 has been achieved and surpassed.
+Table 2 outlines a detailed summary of the initiatives undertaken that have resulted in savings to contribute to the 2019 target.
+As noted below, the \$1,000,000 target for 2019 has been achieved and surpassed.

-Table 2: 2018 Service Review Results
+Table 2: 2019 Service Review Results

-Category Initiative 2018 Amount Zero-based Review Social Services (Ontario Works Program) - Recent staff turnover and retirements necessitated a zero- based review to ensure that budgets were reflective of the current staffing complement.
-The personnel budget was reconstructed based on the current staffing complement, resulting in the identified savings. \$300,000 Zero-based Review Community Centres and Recreation & Leisure Programming - Recent and consistent increases in participation levels in programs necessitated a zero based review to ensure budgets reflected current participation levels and the current expenditure levels required to deliver these services. \$250,000 Zero-based Review Fleet - A zero-based review of the expenditures for the fleet program that maintains and replaces corporate vehicles and equipment resulted in a reduction to the internal rental rates charged to service areas utilizing these vehicles and equipment. \$215,567 Program Review Review of Community Improvement Plan (CIP) Incentives - As reported to the Planning & Environment Committee on April 24, 2017 (and subsequently endorsed by Council), a comprehensive review of the Corporation's CIP incentives was undertaken.
-The approved changes to the incentive programs resulted in ongoing savings estimated to be \$620,000/year, \$420,000 of which was reallocated to other priority incentive programs, with the remaining \$200,000 contributed to the Corporation's service review target. \$200,000 Program Review Recovery of Interim Borrowing Costs - As reported to the Strategic Priorities and Policy Committee on February 12, 2018, interest costs have historically not been charged to the City Services Reserve Funds for the use of the City's working capital to finance growth capital projects prior to the issuance of debt for those projects.
-This practice was reviewed and modified beginning in 2018 due to the significant and growing use of this working capital, resulting in the identified contribution to the service review target. \$200,000 Zero-based Review Facilities - A zero-based review of the Corporation's facility maintenance accounts was conducted in order to align budgets with current spending levels. \$150,000
+Category Initiative 2019 Amount Zero-based Review Social Services (Ontario Works Program) - As part of a 2018 review of the staffing complement, staff turnover and retirements have resulted in additional savings identified for 2019. \$200,000 Zero-based Review Fleet Services - A zero-based review of the expenditures for the fleet program that maintains and replaces corporate vehicles and equipment resulted in a 2019 reduction to the internal rental rates charged to service areas utilizing these vehicles and equipment. \$174,802 Organizational Review Dearness Home - As a result of a review in 2018, the Administrator position at the Dearness Home was shifted to an internal position from the previous contracted service model. \$250,000 Program Review Recovery of Interim Borrowing Costs - As reported to the Strategic Priorities and Policy Committee on February 12, 2018, interest costs have historically not been charged to the City Services Reserve Funds for the use of the City's working capital to finance growth capital projects prior to the issuance of debt for those projects.
+This practice was reviewed and modified beginning in 2018 due to the significant and growing use of this working capital.
+With a year of experience, this practice was revisited in 2019, resulting in this additional identified contribution to the service review target for 2019. \$100,000 Zero-based Review Property Tax Rebates - A zero-based review of the expenditures related to property tax rebates resulted in this reduction.
+A review of recent expenditures in these accounts was conducted in order to "right size" budgets to current anticipated expenditure levels. \$200,000 Zero-based Review Insurance Premiums - Ongoing savings identified in the Corporate Insurance Premium budget largely attributable to favourable premiums from recent renegotiations. \$100,000 Zero-based Review Information & Archive Management - As part of a review of the current staffing complement, staff turnover and retirements have resulted in the savings identified. \$10,000 Flow-through Incremental savings from initiatives identified in previous service review results, which have an additional savings in 2019. \$5,400 Total 2019 Savings: \$1,040,202 2019 Service Review Target: \$1,000,000 2019 Excess Savings: \$40,202 · · Cumulative 2016-2019 Excess Savings: \$99,769

-Category Category Initiative

-Zero-based Review Fire Services - A zero-based review of fuel and utility budgets was completed to ensure budgets were reflective of current fuel and utility usage and rates, resulting in the savings identified. \$100,000

-Zero-based Review

-Zero-based Review Finance - A zero-based review of the Financial and Business Services operating budget was undertaken.
-The resulting savings are primarily attributable to budgets that were previously required to support the implementation of the Province's new Social Assistance Management System, which are no longer required as the system has stabilized. \$30,000

-Flow-through Incremental savings from initiatives identified in the 2016 and 2017 service review results, which have an additional savings in 2018. \$2,000

-\$1,527,567

-\$1,500,000

-\$27,567

-\$59,567

-Budget adjustments will be made to reflect the above figures and will be incorporated into the approved Multi-Year Budget.
+Budget adjustments have been made to reflect the results of these reviews in the approved Multi-Year Budget.